 Instructions

-- Bring to a simmer, then continue to simmer for 5-7 minutes or until sauce has thickened slightly but is still brothy.
-Add the lime juice and soy sauce, stir, then remove from heat.
-Carefully remove kaffir lime leaves.
+- Stir and cook for 3–4 minutes.
+Pour in the rest of the coconut milk and bring to a simmer.
+Cook 5–7 minutes until slightly thickened but still brothy.
+Stir in lime juice and soy sauce, then remove from heat.
+Remove kaffir lime leaves.

 - Serve curry sauce over cooked white rice.
-Top with sliced tofu schnitzel, coriander and fried shallots.
+Top with sliced tofu cutlet and garnish with fried shallots, cilantro, and red chili (if using).

 Leave a Reply